-A tickle stuck in her throat; it was this side of a choke.
+A tickle stuck in her throat: It was this side of a choke.
 Heather trussed the silent woman’s hands together with a tight double-looped knot.
 She hadn’t meant for Fran to get in the way—it just sort of happened.
 Fran was her friend, her comrade-in-cards.
 She’d simply been in the wrong place at the wrong time.
 Fran moaned, and Heather’s tickle slid down to her belly—grinding there.

 Heather turned and looked at the Goddess, eyes whiting up and rolling back into her head, moving back into the days before—so many days before.

 She shit at cribbage.
 Shit—shit—shit—and it really pissed her off.
 Being the butt of jokes had been okay at first.
 Gave Heather a place in the great scheme of things.
 Neither a beggar nor a winner be… Heather couldn’t line up a decent cribbage hand if her life depended on it.
 It wasn’t bad ‘cept for when Doubles was the game.
-There wasn’t a turd in the group that wanted to grace her right side with a crib discard: it would always round out the competitions’ points and hurt theirs’.
+There wasn’t a turd in the group that wanted to grace her right side with a crib discard: It would always round out the competitions’ points and hurt theirs’.
 It was like she rubbed off on those who complemented her—toilet paper to shit, as it were.

 Leastways, that’s what Ted said.
 Ted (even being her husband and all) did his best not to let the tourney-makers hook him up with Heather.
-Word was he had paid the grandmaster more than once to push her off to the side as a freewheel—loose goose—player without a partner, so to speak.
+Word was he had paid the grandmaster more than once to push her off to the side as a freewheel—loose goose—a player without a partner, so to speak.
 She had let him do it to her—even understood for a while.

-She’d been watching that TV show: the one where all the people hung in space in a goddamned, living, eggplant-shaped thing.
+She’d been watching that TV show: The one where all the people hung in space in a goddamned, living, eggplant-shaped thing.
 The one where Henson’s Muppets tried to steal the show and, Crichton—Crighton—or whatever the hell his name was gently washed over all the other characters with gems of charm and goodwill.
 She’d been practicing again when Ted’s preset remote control flicked the TV on some Dirty Harry movie he’d been planning to watch.

 Fuck, she mumbled under her breath.
-Ted strolled in the room, Molson’s Golden in hand, and flopped down in his special chair.
+Ted strolled in the room; Molson’s Golden in hand, and flopped down in his special chair.
 It had been her mother’s special chair before she died a hard death last year.
 Cancer ate her jaw away, leaving her to scribble her conversations on a notebook in the end.

 Louise, her mother, left her two things when she died: the house and a key to a room in the cellar that she had never been allowed to enter; Dad’s Getaway, they had always called it.
 He fixed it up with a TV and a satellite hookup, a little fridge and a supply of beer, ice, and tonic.
 Nobody made it near the cellar door after Dad went downstairs to his Getaway.
 Nobody ever made it past the door of his Getaway, period.

 He said he went there to meditate on his skills on nights before cribbage nights.
 Heather never understood how the hell he meditated—the television was usually blaring away, rocking the underside of the house, making it dance beneath their feet on the first floor.
-He ended up soundproofing the first and second floor, gutting the walls and stuffing insulation in even the interior walls, sealing them up with three-quarter-inch plywood; sleeping wasn’t hard after that.
+He ended up soundproofing the first and second floor; gutting the walls and stuffing insulation in even the interior walls, sealing them up with three-quarter-inch plywood; sleeping wasn’t hard after that.
 Dad made his living in the off-season at the cribbage tourneys.
 Winters, usually quiet, wind-swept times, were loud and raucous at least twice a week.

 Ted guffawed through a Dirty-Harry highpoint.
 “You see that, Heather?
 C’mere—give Daddy a kiss.”